asheroto/Registry-Jumper/README.md

 Registry Jumper is a Chrome/Edge/Brave extension that allows you to open selected registry keys directly in Regedit using [Sysinternals RegJump](https://learn.microsoft.com/en-us/sysinternals/downloads/regjump).
 This tool is designed to streamline the process of navigating to specific registry keys by providing a context menu option in the browser.

 > [!NOTE]
-> This project is forked from [Chrome Registry Jumper](https://github.com/hmemcpy/ChromeRegJump).
+> This project is based on [Chrome Registry Jumper](https://github.com/hmemcpy/ChromeRegJump).
 The original project was archived in March 2024 and was removed from the Chrome Web Store.
-Several improvements have been made from the original.
+The code has undergone significant enhancements compared to the original version.

 ## Features